assimp/assimp-docs/source/usage/use_the_lib.rst

 If you need hints on how to convert to or from quaternions, have a look at the `Matrix & Quaternion FAQ <http://www.j3d.org/matrix_faq/matrfaq_latest.html>`_.
-I suggest using logarithmic interpolation for the scaling keys if you happen to need them - usually you don't need them at all.
+I suggest using logarithmic interpolation for the scaling keys if you happen to need them - usually, you don't need them at all.

 .. _ai_textures: